PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 ```
 {: .info }

-This document contains an analysis of the development history of the entire northeastern environment of the colony (as the northeast we define everything north of the northern river and east of the troll canyon) as well as our overhaul of the territory in Phoenix based on our findings.
+This document contains an analysis of the development history of the entire northeastern environment of the colony as well as our overhaul of the territory in Phoenix based on our findings.
 Namely we are dealing with the level design of...
 * The Cliff of the Damned
 * The Exchange Place
 * The Northern Forest